-Field Description Client name Your company's name.
+Field Description Client Information Client name Your company's name.
 Legal Name Your company's legal name.
 Country of residence Your company's country of residence.
 Visa BID Your issuer's Visa Business Identifier (BID) .
 Mastercard Primary ICA Number Your issuer's primary ICA , as registered with Mastercard.
 Mastercard Company Name (Issuer) Your issuer's Company Name, as registered with Mastercard.
 Mastercard Company ID (CID) Your issuer's Company ID, as registered with Mastercard.
 GPS Programme Manager ID Your GPS Program ID or code Default language The default language for the 3D Secure screens.
 Other languages List any additional languages you support.
 See Language Support .
 Note : You need to make a copy of the Screens tab and provide the text for the Screens in each additional language you want supported.
 SMS Sender ID The text that appears as the name of the sender of the SMS OTP for validation.
 This can be up to 11 alphanumeric characters with no spaces.
 Customer Support number The Customer Support phone number, including the country code, for cardholders to contact.
 Issuer regulator country The regulatory country of your Issuer .
 Are you PCI Compliant?
-Select YES or NO. If your organisation is not PCI compliant, this affects the type of card information, such as PAN, which your systems are allowed to process and store.
-Setup Options (provide deta ils for Test and Production separately) Default authentication Select the default authentication type to support all sub- BIN ranges.
-Options are:
+Select YES or NO. If your organisation is not PCI compliant , this affects the type of card information, such as PAN, which your systems are allowed to process and store.

-Field Description BiometricSMS OTPEmail OTP This is used for two purposes: a) to enable a card to be enrolled in this type; b) to use as the default type of authentication during a real-time authentication session with Cardinal.
+Field Description Setup Options (provide details for Test and Production separately) Default authentication Select the default authentication type to support all sub-BIN ranges.
+Options are: Biometric SMS OTP KBA ALL10 This is used for the following purposes: a) to enable a card to be enrolled in this type; b) to use as the default type of authentication during a real-time authentication session with Cardinal; c) to support auto-enrolment.
 Fallback authentication Select the fallback authentication type to support all sub-BIN ranges.
-Options are: SMS OTP Email OTP None This is used for two purposes: a) to enable a card to be enrolled in this type; b) to use as the fallback type of authentication during a real-time authentication session with Cardinal, if the default type cannot be used for any reason.
-Enable SMS OTP auto Options are: enrolment NO: all cards must be enrolled for OTP SMS and the mobile number must be registered using Ws_AddUpDelCredentials.
-YES - Initial Load: GPS enrol the existing cards to the OTP SMS credential.
+Options are: SMS OTP KBA ALL None This is used for two purposes: a) to enable a card to be enrolled in this type; b) to use as the fallback type of authentication during a real-time authentication session with Cardinal, if the default type cannot be used for any reason.
+Enable SMS OTP auto enrolment Options are: NO : all cards must be enrolled for OTP SMS and the mobile number must be registered using Ws_AddUpDelCredentials.
+YES - Initial Load : GPS enrol the existing cards to the OTP SMS credential.
 GPS use the phone number linked to the card (i.e., the phone number supplied when the card was created or updated).
-YES - Continuous: Same as Initial load, however any future cards created will also have their phone numbers automatically registered for 3D Secure in the same way.
-Enable Biometric auto Options are: enrolment NO: All cards must be enrolled for Biometric using Ws_AddUpDelCredentials.
-YES - Initial Load: GPS creates a Biometric credential for all existing cardholders.
-YES - Continuous: Same as Initial load, however any future cards created will also have Biometric credentials created the same way.
+YES - Continuous : Same as Initial load, however any future cards created will also have their phone numbers automatically registered for 3D Secure in the same way.
+Enable KBA auto enrolment Auto-enrolment is not supported.